djoshea/neuropixel-utils/docs/kilosort.md

 # Running Kilosort 1/2 and loading the results

-`KilosortDatset` is a wrapper around the output of Kilosort or Kilosort2, which will load the output files back into Matlab for further analysis.
+`KilosortDataset` is a wrapper around the output of Kilosort or Kilosort2, which will load the output files back into Matlab for further analysis.
 Most of these fields are explained in detail in the [Phy documentation](https://phy-contrib.readthedocs.io/en/latest/template-gui/) but we document them here for convenience.

 ## Running Kilosort